MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 - How does the retirver handle both keyword based and vector based searches?

-## Challenge 6: The full RAG flow
+## Challenge : The full RAG flow

 ### Introduction

-This is a prompt engineering challenge.
+This is another prompt engineering challenge.
 In the previous steps, we got relevant documents based on the user's search query.

 Now it is time to take the relevant documents, along with the conversation history, and craft a response to the user.
 This is the response that the user finally recieves when chatting with the **Movie Guru** chatbot.

 The **conversation history** is relevant as the user's intent is often not captured in a single (latest) message.
-In the example below, the conversation history is crucial to understand the intent from the user's question *"Really?
-What kind of movies has he been in since then?"*.
+Look at the example below:

 ```text
 User: I can't believe they cast Robert Pattinson as Batman, he's way too gloomy!